billfitzgerald/infosec-primer/getting_started.md

 In the example above, **eth0** is the correct interface, and the address is *192.168.251.211*.

-#### C4.3.2 In ZAP Proxy: Change "Local proxy" address
+#### C4.3.2 In ZAP Proxy: Change "Local proxy" Address

-The proxy setup procedure is the same as covered in C4.2 [Basic setup, browser and proxy on same computer](#h.toolkit-zap-proxy-same-box), except that the network address of the computer (which we discovered in the prior step) should replace the default addresss setting of **localhost**.
+The proxy setup procedure is the same as covered in C4.2 [Basic Setup, Browser and Proxy on Same Computer](#h.toolkit-zap-proxy-same-box), except that the network address of the computer (which we discovered in the prior step) should replace the default addresss setting of **localhost**.

 <div align="center">
 <figure>